Mirv/domain_crawler/readme.md

  * I'm not currently testing URLs for validity before passing them into RestClient, leaving that instead to my begin/rescue block.
 Definitely not best practice.
  * It's possible that the large amount of regex matching I do slows the process down, and that there are other ways to narrow down the selection without matching against the `to_s` of every element.
  * My regular expression matching isn't perfect, and in a very small number of edge cases, bad strings slip into the output (e.g. html tags are still present.)
  * It's very possible that Nokogirl::HTML.traverse is inefficient, and that simply parsing the stringified DOM, element by element manually, would be faster.
-I settled on that method before realizing how challenging this project would be, and the thought of attempting to adjust my code to try other methods at this point makes my eyelid twitch.
+I settled on that method before realizing how challenging this project would be, and the thought of attempting to adjust my code to try other methods by this time makes my eyelid twitch uncontrollably.

 ---